jamie120/ms3-eat-vegan-recipes/README.md

 * [jshint](https://jshint.com/) - used to test and validate all JS code.
 * [ezgif](https://ezgif.com/) - used in testing.md to capture interactive elements into gifs.
 * [Favicon generator](https://favicon.io/favicon-converter/) - used to generate favicons
+* [Start Bootstrap](#https://startbootstrap.com/) - Used for page elements and inspiration from themes and templates.

 # Testing

-All-testing has been documented [testing.md](https://github.com/jamie120/ms3-eat-vegan-recipes/blob/master/documentation/testing.md)
+All-testing has been documented [testing.md](https://github.com/jamie120/ms3-eat-vegan-recipes/blob/master/testing.md)

 # Deployment